Insects and Invasives

 Alaska Invasive Species Workshop

-The 2020 conference and workshop is scheduled for October 27-29 and will be all online.
+The 2021 conference and workshop is scheduled for November 3-4 and will be held online.
 For more information about the conference and workshop visit our workshop page.

 Lygus and Thrips updates